You are here

 This finding and subsequent research has prompted Dick-Burkey and his family to invest in proper tillage tools for such fields.
 Seed bank management is another tool for managing herbicide-resistant weeds.

 “Last year was not the best year for waterhemp control (in Iowa),” says Mike Owen, an Iowa State University Extension weed specialist.
 “There were lots of plants out in the middle of fields prior to harvest.
 If we don’t take care of those scattered plants via hand-rouging, we will be in real trouble.
 Combining those patches at harvest is an incredibly effective way of spreading waterhemp seed across the field.”

 In the meantime, keep metabolic resistance in mind the next time you see weeds that just won’t die.
 “It doesn’t follow the rules,” says Hager.

 From the 1950s through the mid-1980s, agricultural chemical companies steadily discovered new corn and soybean herbicides with new sites of action (SOA).
 Then discoveries stopped.

 HPPD inhibitors (Callisto, Impact, and Laudis) were the last new herbicide SOAs to be commercialized.

-So is a new herbicide site of action coming down the pike?
+So is a new herbicide SOA coming down the pike?
 Probably not for a long time, says Gordon Vail, Syngenta technical product lead.

 “It is really difficult to do,” he says “We have discovered all the easy ones.”
 He adds that some research compounds that have excellent weed control could damage the crop.
-Meanwhile, a herbicide with a new site of action that is gentle on the crop could only result in 40% to 50% weed control.
+Meanwhile, a herbicide with a new SOA that is gentle on the crop could only result in 40% to 50% weed control.